 RPG Approved Projects

 Per ERCOT Planning Guide Section 3.4.1.1, ERCOT Planning shall remove all Tier 1, 2, and 3 projects that have not undergone RPG Project Review from the SSWG start cases.
 Projects receiving RPG acceptance concurrently with the RTP study will be reviewed for any material impact on the analysis.
-These, and any other model corrections, submitted by the TPs shall be documented and included in the study cases.
+These, and any other model corrections, submitted by the TPs shall be documented and included in the study cases when appropriate.
 The economic start cases will be updated to reflect new projects that have recently received approval through the RPG review process.

 Transmission and Generation Outages

 ERCOT will use Outage Scheduler to extract known generation or transmission facility outages along with outages already modeled in the SSWG base cases.
-In addition, ERCOT will send out a Market Notice to collect known outages from Transmission Service Providers (TSPs) and their technical rationales for the selection of the known outages to be included in the RTP cases.
+In addition, ERCOT will send out a Market Notice to collect known outages from Transmission Service Providers (TSPs) and their technical rationales for the selection of the known outages to be included in the RTP analysis.
 ERCOT will also send out a Market Notice to collect known outages for Resource Entity owned equipment.
-ERCOT will develop a technical rationale for the selection of the known outages for Resource Entity owned equipment to be included in the RTP cases.
+ERCOT will develop a technical rationale for the selection of the known outages for Resource Entity owned equipment to be included in the RTP analysis.
 Separate study cases will be created with those outages incorporated into the summer peak/off-peak cases accordingly to study the P0 and P1 conditions.

 If issues or conflicts with planned outages are identified (IRO-017 R4), ERCOT will work with the affected TPs to jointly develop Corrective Action Plans (CAPs).